|

 Integrity assured |

-This strong point in Christian Science is not
+This strong point in Christian Science

-teaching, the more impossible it will be come for you intentionally to
+and teaching, the more impossible it will be come for you intentionally to

 influence mankind adverse to its highest hope and achievement. |